Kaa65/SDNNStokesInversion/SDNN/README.md

 The source code package contains the following folders/directories.

 1. The “inputs” folder contains NIRIS Stokes profiles samples from BBSO/GST.
-2. The “Outputs” folder contains inverted results: bx, by, bz, Doppler width and LOS velocity.
+2. The “outputs” folder contains inverted results: bx, by, bz, Doppler width and LOS velocity.

 Run